Day in the Life

 rehabilitation engineering, and orthopedic engineering.

 Almost all jobs in engineering require some sort of interaction with

 coworkers.
 Bioengineers will be working closely with medical doctors and

 engineers have to have the ability to communicate and work with other

 people.
-Engineers should be creative, inquisitive,
+Engineers should be creative, inquisitive, analytical, and

 Examples of work done by biomedical engineers include: